Out of the Box Tips: Set Up Your New Laptop Like a Pro

-You pull your brand-new notebook out of its packaging and plug it in for the first time.
+You pull your brand-new laptop out of its packaging and plug it in for the first time.
 Then you go through the Windows setup, and you're all done, right?
 Not really.
-Your laptop is not really ready--or truly yours--until you do some tweaking.
-Here are ten things you should do with your new system.
+Your notebook is not really ready--or truly yours--until you do some tweaking.
+Here are ten things you should do with your new PC.

 Step 1: Run All Windows Updates

 Your computer is probably going to download a series of Windows 10 updates on its own so why not get it over with by forcing them to install manually?

 2. Click "Check for updates."

 Windows will start searching for and downloading updates, but you don't have to wait for this process to complete before moving on to your next task.

 Step 2: Adjust Your Display Scaling

 Today many laptops come with high resolution displays that are sharp and colorful, but have so many pixels that your icons and fonts may appear a little too small out of the box.
 Conversely, your laptop may have icons and fonts that are larger than you need them, potentially wasting screen real estate.
 You can control the size of desktop objects using a Windows feature known as display scaling.
 If on-screen content is too small for you, you can turn the scaling up to 125 or even 150 percent.
 However, if you'd like to fit more on the display at once, you can turn that number down to 100 percent.
 Here's how.